balderdashy/sails-docs/concepts/ORM/model-settings.md

 // => SELECT * FROM foo_bar;
 ```

 > What's in a `tableName`?
 In databases like MySQL and PostgreSQL, the setting refers to a literal "table".
 In MongoDB, it refers to a "collection".
-It's really just about familiarity: That which we call a "table", by any other word would query as swell.
+It's really just about familiarity: That which we call a "table", by any other word would query as well.